-If a student is withdrawn for attendance, or not meeting SAP, they must sit out a semester prior to re-enrollment.
+If a student is withdrawn for attendance, or not meeting SAP, they must sit out a semester prior to re-enrollment unless this gap would prevent sequential progression in program upon re-enrollment.

 Please note: Any bookstore charges are the responsibility of the student and there are no refunds of books for any reason.